StephanTie/scriptcase_prod/README.md

 Step 6 Configure Scriptcase production Go to https://project1.domain.com/_lib/prod
 - Login with scriptcase and set new password
+- edit pdf server in production settings to /app
 - edit database connection option conn_example and change Server/Host to mysql-project and save
 ![afbeelding](https://user-images.githubusercontent.com/8845918/147996147-8448611b-33e6-4878-b6f8-8b304a215315.png)
+- Leave your browser and startup again to check if your settings were saved
 - Now you can browse to https://project1.<domain.com>   for which you fil in your domain

 ** Special options  **